-Figure 11 indicates that assessed noise levels at the Central Wollar monitoring location did not exceed the 35 dB(A) criteria during the night period, following the removal of extraneous (non-mining) sources by audio review.
-Extraneous noise impacts were attributed to environmental noise sources including road noise and birds.
+Figure 11 indicates that assessed noise levels at the Central Wollar monitoring location did exceed the 35 dB(A) criteria on three occasions during the night period, as shown in Table 6, as a result of mining related operations.
+Remaining noise impacts were attributed to extraneous noise sources including aircraft noise, birds, gusting wind, and road traffic noise.